-With the exceptions noted below, students admitted to clinical programs in the School of Health Professions (SHP) will complete a routine drug screening and criminal background check using the vendor(s) with which the School has a current agreement for those services.
+With the exceptions noted below, students admitted to clinical and non-clinical programs in the School of Health Professions (SHP) will complete a routine drug screening and criminal background check using the approved vendor (Castlebranch).
 These screenings should be completed prior to the end of the first term of enrollment.
-A second routine drug screening and criminal background check using the approved school vendor, or a vendor required by the assigned clinical facility, will be completed prior to placement in a clinical rotation.
+A second routine drug screening and criminal background check using the approved school vendor, or a vendor required by the assigned clinical facility, will be completed prior to placement in assigned fieldwork.
 Any required additional screenings, and/or those specified by waived programs, will be at the discretion of the program.

-Students enrolled in SHP programs requiring an internship or other site placement as a component of degree requirements will complete a learning module in the campus learning management system by the end of the first semester of enrollment.
+Students enrolled in SHP undergraduate programs requiring an internship or other site placement as a component of degree requirements will complete a learning module in the campus learning management system by the end of the first semester of enrollment.
 They will submit the results of a drug screening and criminal background check from an approved vendor, prior to the end of the semester, immediately preceding the semester for which the internship or site placement occurs.

-- School-negotiated fees for these screenings will be the responsibility of the student. - Students who have completed the screenings as a condition of enrollment in a previous SHP program, are waived from the requisite unless the current program of enrollment also includes an internship or clinical placement component for degree completion. - Drug screening and background check results performed by an approved vendor, within the most recent twelve months, may fulfill the SHP requirement. - The rules and regulations governing individual placement sites may include additional provisions and/or more stringent guidelines which supersede this policy.
-Fees for these screenings are the responsibility of the student. - Should you fail the drug screening or your background check contains issues that may prevent you from receiving or sitting for licensure, a representative from the Office of the Senior Associate Dean for Academic and Faculty Affairs will contact you.
+- School-negotiated fees for these screenings will be the responsibility of the student. - Students who have completed the screenings as a condition of enrollment in a previous SHP program, are waived from the requisite unless the current program of enrollment also includes an internship or fieldwork placement component for degree completion. - Drug screening and background check results performed by an approved vendor, within the most recent twelve months, may fulfill the SHP requirement - The rules and regulations governing individual fieldwork placement sites may include additional provisions and/or more stringent guidelines which supersede this policy.
+Fees for these screenings are the responsibility of the student. - Should you fail the drug screening, or your background check contains issues that may prevent you from receiving or sitting for licensure, a representative from the Office of the Senior Associate Dean for Academic and Faculty Affairs will contact you.
 Depending upon the outcome, you may be dismissed from the program.
 See your program's guidelines regarding specific consequences.

-Programs requiring a background check and drug screening by the end of the first semester of enrollment and again, prior to clinical placement are the following:
+Programs requiring a background check and drug screening by the end of the first semester of enrollment and again, prior to fieldwork placement (if applicable in the program requirements) are the following: